Motherwell F.C. Women: 2018 season

 Motherwell are presented with the 2018 SWPL 2 trophy.

 After a steady first season in SWPL2, former Glasgow City and Airdrie boss Eddie Wolecki Black was appointed to the role as Head Coach with the club announcing its ambition to get promoted to the top tier in Scottish football.

 Eddie immediately appointed his former City staff, Assistant Donald Jennow and Goalkeeping Coach Andy Moran.

 A host of signings were announced soon afterwards, with a number of players with international experience joining the club including Emma Black, Suzanne Mulvey, Megan Burns and current Northern Ireland International Kerry Montgomery.

 In the team's first match of the 2018 SWPL season, Motherwell beat newly promoted F.C.
 Kilmarnock Ladies away from home 2-1.
 After the match Kilmarnock complained that Motherwell had not followed correct SWF procedures.
 Kilmarnock were subsequently rewarded with a 3-0 win over Motherwell.
 The result put Kilmarnock top of the SWPL2, albeit briefly as 'Well stormed ahead in the table.

 Motherwell would secure the SWPL 2 title with five games of the season remaining, having embarked on a run of 14 wins and a draw following their opening day result being overturned.

 The title win was the last act of the Wolecki Black regime, the Head Coach having left to take over the vacant managerial role at Celtic Ladies.
 Eddie would be replaced by Donald Jennow, who stepped up from his role as assistant to manage the team.

-In addition to their excellent league form, 'Well have also progressed to the final of the Scottish Women's Cup.
-They thrashed both Cumbernauld Colts and Aberdeen by 8-1, before edging out St Johnstone 1-0 in the Quarter Final at McDiarmid Park to book a Semi Final tie against Spartans at Forthbank.
-Goals from Burns, Montgomery and Russell handed the women of steel a famous 3-1 win and secured a Scottish Cup Final appearance for the first time in 37 years, where they will take on Hibernian at Firhill on Sunday 4 November.
+In addition to their league form, 'Well also reached to the final of the Scottish Women's Cup.
+They won over both Cumbernauld Colts and Aberdeen by 8-1, before edging out St Johnstone 1-0 in the Quarter Final at McDiarmid Park to book a Semi Final tie against Spartans at Forthbank.
+Goals from Burns, Montgomery and Russell handed the women a 3-1 win and secured a Scottish Cup Final appearance for the first time in 37 years, where they took on Hibernian at Firhill on Sunday, 4 November.
 Sadly, for 'Well, they weren't able to do the double, losing heavily in the Final in front of almost 2000 fans.